 3. To undertake and publish research.

 The extensive recordings and documentation of the Nordoff-Robbins pioneering work (1959-1976) form the foundation of an archive that is continually being expanded and updated by current clinical work.
-The Center is thus compiling a databank of music therapy phenomena unique in the field.
+The Center is thus compiling a collection of music therapy resources unique in the field.
 The interactive use of improvisation in therapy subjects music to close examination; the effects of musical and clinical technique are assessed in depth, and processes of therapy in children presenting a wide range of needs, abilities, disabilities, and stages of emotional development are studied.

 Ongoing research in clinical practice concentrates on the roles of creativity in music therapy at various levels of communication and in accommodating to the conditions imposed by different areas of disability.
 Current studies focus on the integrative effects of musical elements in therapy processes, and modes of children's self-expression through improvisation.
 The research program produces research papers, articles, and monographs.

 4. To present lectures, workshops, and symposia to professional audiences.

 The Center's entire treatment program is documented on video.
 This makes it possible to communicate accurately to professional audiences the nature and dynamics of creative, improvisational music therapy.
 The Center's therapists and researchers lecture nationally and internationally.
 They contribute substantially to the overall development of the field of music therapy, and are known for quality and innovation in their presentations.